Thursday, October 18, 2012

 MoP Enhancement Shaman - Need To Know Guide (90)

 Yes, this is a nearly identical post from the original Need To Know guide that I did shortly after 5.0.4 dropped.
-I have however tweaked a few things so now it reflects what you need to know as a level 90 enhancement shaman.
+I have however tweaked a few things so now it reflects what you need to know as a level 90 Enhancement Shaman.
+This guide has been updated to reflect changes that have taken place in patch 5.4.

 What's Changed